 To write to one of the above objects using Priority Array, you must place an at sign (@) followed by the level of priority you wish to write with inside the object property reference.
+If the (@) is not specified in the syntax, priority level 16 is assumed.
 The following example illustrates: